-On July 23, 2004, the Atlanta Field Services Group of the U.S. Office of Personnel Management (OPM) accepted a classification appeal from [appellant' name].
+On August 20, 2004, the Atlanta Field Services Group of the U.S. Office of Personnel Management (OPM) accepted a classification appeal from [appellant's name].
 Her position is currently classified as an Office Assistant (OA), GS-303-7.
 The appellant believes that her position should be upgraded to Administrative Support Assistant, GS-303-8.
-She works in the [organization] Wildlife Refuge, Region [#], Regional Chief, National Wildlife Refuge System, Division of Refuges/FR-3, Fish and Wildlife Service, U.S. Department of the Interior, [location].
-We received the complete appeal administrative report from the agency on September 23, 2004.
+She works in the [organization] Wildlife Refuge, Division of Refuges, Regional Chief, National Wildlife Refuge System, Region [#], Fish and Wildlife Service, Department of the Interior, Creswell, North Carolina.
+We received the complete agency administrative report on September 30, 2004.
+We have accepted and decided this appeal under section 5112 of title 5, United States Code (U.S.C.).